James Robson (Oz): Season 6

 Robson is allowed to re-enter the Brotherhood and now is free from both Cutler and the Italians, but his rape still haunts him.
-During a visit with his wife, he violently manhandles her to the point where she called him a "cocksucker."
-Angered, Robson assaults her and ends up, once again, in The Hole.
+During a visit with his wife, he violently manhandles her to the point where she calls him a "cocksucker".
+Angered, Robson assaults her and ends up, once again, in solitary confinement.
 Remorseful, he goes to psychotherapy sessions and a rape support group.
 At the support group meeting, he learns from the other inmates, who all finish their stories of being violated with the phrase "I had no choice."
 He briefly recovers his equilibrium, but soon learns that he is HIV-positive.
 Department of Corrections standards mean that he is transferred to Unit F, the AIDS ward.
-Before he goes, he thanks the support group for helping him through the trauma and says that he initially blamed Cutler for his infection, but since he had unprotected sex before, he comes to claim the responsibility as his.
+Before he goes, he thanks the support group for helping him through the trauma and says that he initially blamed Cutler for his infection, but since he committed multiple rapes without protection, he now accepts that the responsibility is his.

-In the extended version of the finale "Exeunt Omnes", Robson is shown once again allowing himself to be raped by black inmate Clarence Seroy (Robson knowing that Seroy will become infected).
+In the extended version of the series finale, "Exeunt Omnes", Robson is shown once again allowing himself to be raped by Black inmate Clarence Seroy, knowing that Seroy will become infected.
 He then tells Schillinger that he will be transferred to the AIDS ward.
 As Seroy walks by them, he tells Schillinger that he raped Robson.
-Schillinger, disgusted that Robson would let a black man rape him, throws Robson out of the Brotherhood for good, with Robson stating that he doesn't care and that not all of the inmates living in the AIDS ward are gay.
+Schillinger, disgusted that Robson would let a Black man rape him, throws Robson out of the Brotherhood for good, with Robson stating that he doesn't care and that not all of the inmates living in the AIDS ward are gay.
 Robson then tells Seroy to get tested because he might be HIV-positive.
 Angered, Seroy punches Robson before he is taken away by the COs.
 Robson then taunts a terrified Schillinger with his blood.
 He is later transferred out of Oz when the prison becomes contaminated by anthrax; meanwhile, Seroy learns he has been infected with HIV after raping Robson.

-Murders committed

-Unknown black man - Murdered by Robson, while Robson was out on the street with his crew.

-Ahmad Lalar - Slashed to death by Robson, while another Aryan pinned him down.

-Wolfgang Cutler - Robson tricked Cutler into a playing a sex game and murdered Cutler by tying a ligature around his neck.